Potato-Fish/CTF-Writeups/FE-CTF_2023/Finals/A-Matter-of-Perspective_Medium/README.md

 ![3d heatmap scewed](graph_snapshot_medium.png)

-This is however no issue, as we can align the data to only the X- and Y-axis, so that we can still get a clear image of the flag: flag{???}
+This is however no issue, as we can align the data to only the X- and Y-axis, so that we can still get a clear image of the flag.

 ![3d heatmap scewed](graph_snapshot_medium_aligned.png)